Contributions to Luanti

 TNTTag

-Screenshot of the Minetest mod “TNTTag”
+Screenshot of the Luanti mod “TNTTag”

 TNTTag is a minigame in which players “tag” each other with TNT to make them explode when the timer hits 0.